dilipkrish/weather-app/docs/README.md

 ```bash
 docker-compose build
 ```
-This will build the `weather-app` and the `weather-data-loader-docker` boot applications.
+This will build the `weather-app` and the `weather-data-loader` boot applications.
 Once it has been built, we can now run it using the following commands.

 ```bash
 export MAPQUEST_API_KEY=<your-key>